The Most Popular New Year’s Resolutions – And How To Achieve Them

 Be specific about what you want and work out how you can achieve it.
 For example, if you’ve decided you really want to take up piano, find a piano teacher you have a rapport with and schedule time to practice.
 Discipline is a must!

-Most of us would love to travel more.
+Most of us would love to travel more – whether it be for business, pleasure, or medical tourism.
 But travel requires time and money, so you’ll need to put in some effort.

 You’ll need to be disciplined in saving money for your trip – and this usually starts several months beforehand.
 You’ll also need to book time off from work in advance.
 Spend time researching places you want to visit as this will not only ensure you get the most out of your holiday, but will also motivate you to crack on and book it!